 Looking beyond benefits administration, digital technology also allows you to stay on top of legislative changes related to benefits and healthcare.
 For example, many states have updates to their family and medical leave laws on the horizon, and leave management administration tools can help manage those changes.
 This makes compliance less difficult and frees up your time for more substantial work.

 Automating benefits administration gives you more control, making that portion of HR easier to handle.
 Providing digital benefits administration encourages employees to understand their benefits before using the programs and allows for a greater return on investment.

-Telehealth is also a complimentary tool that makes healthcare more accessible for your employees.
+Telehealth is also a complementary tool that makes healthcare more accessible for your employees.
 Telehealth allows employees to “meet” with their doctor from the office so they miss less work, which can ultimately help reduce their premiums.
-Telehealth also allows employees to pick-up routine prescriptions without a visit to the doctor’s office and thus eliminating a trip their doctor’s waiting room area.
+Telehealth also allows employees to pick up routine prescriptions without a visit to the doctor’s office and thus eliminating a trip to their doctor’s waiting room area.
 The on-demand nature of telehealth makes it extremely cost-effective.

 Having a plan is key to effective implementation, and that plan should include change management.
 Conduct a trial run to assess potential pain points for your whole team, and be sure to maintain effective communication, which should be part of any good implementation plan.
 Also, be sure to give yourself enough time to plan your communication and rollout strategies.
 And remember that engagement is key — try leveraging mobile communication or push notifications to increase engagement from your employees.